 The fact that the security guard industry still characterizes itself as providing "guards" says volumes on the difference between a proprietary security service and the outsourced model.
-The former is totally focused on recruiting and retaining quality employees who are culturally attuned to quality service, while the latter focus on low-cost, often marginally employable individuals.
+The former is totally focused on recruiting and retaining quality employees who are culturally attuned to quality service while the latter focus on low-cost, often marginally employable individuals.

-This is a highly fragmented and competitive industry; one that may be both incapable and unwilling to accept and really own the depth and breadth of performance measures essential to an OpEx model.
-But if security executives do not push measurably qualitative performance requirements, then the market will seek its own level, and bronze performance will be the standard rather than gold or silver.
+Of more relevance and concern to these considerations is the fact that this is a highly fragmented and competitive industry; one that may be both incapable and unwilling to accept and really own the depth and breadth of performance measures essential to an OpEx model.
+But, if security executives do not push the measurably qualitative performance requirements, then the market will seek its own level and bronze performance will be the standard rather than gold or silver.
 This challenge is clearly tied to the absence and/or inadequacy of contractual standards and measurable expectations.
-RFPs (request for proposals) and contractual requirements are uniformly developed around hours of pre- and in-service training, background vetting, turnover, invoicing, post assignments and so on.
+One uniformly sees the usual RFP (request for proposals) and contractual requirements around hours of pre and in-service training, background vetting, turnover, invoicing, post assignments and so on.